 If you live in a cold climate- fear not!
 Olive trees freeze around -15 degrees Celsius.
 The real problem with olives is sitting in wet soil.
 So, you can leave your tree outside but out of the rain.
 You can also bring it inside but always remember that this plant loves full sun.

 Fertilize your plant during the growing season (March-October) and only a little at a time.
 Be careful with compost and mulches, these are often too heavy and moisture-retaining for olive trees.
 A normal store-bought nitrogen-based fertilizer will work well.
 Of course, you can also buy fertilizer especially for olive trees but it isn’t necessary.

 The olive tree doesn’t need pruning (as do some other trees) to produce fruit (or, at least it doesn’t need pruning until it’s quite a seasoned tree).
 Therefore, you only need to prune to retain whatever shape you like.
 Do this in the autumn.
+I know that TreeQuote down the road offers tree pruning if you’re not sure what you’re doing.
 I must say that I like a wild looking tree…

 The olive tree is one of the hardiest trees in terms of drought-resistance and pest-resistance.
 Here in Provence nothing really attacks the trees but there are sometimes problems with a fly that attacks the fruits.
 In less dry environments check the undersides of leaves regularly just in case there is an outbreak of scale.
 In which case, spraying lemony soapy water on the undersides of the leaves works well.
 Also, you can use a Savon de Marseille spray made for plants.